Everything You Need to Know About Exosomes Treatment for Skin and Hair

 What Is Exosomes Treatment?

 Exosomes are tiny particles released by cells.
-They carry proteins, growth factors, and other signalling molecules.
-These particles help cells communicate with each other and support natural repair processes in the body.
+They carry signalling components that play a role in how cells communicate.
+These particles are involved in how cells communicate and are being studied for their role in supporting natural skin functions.
 In simple terms, exosomes act like “messengers” that may help guide healing and regeneration signals.

 This does not mean exosomes are better than other treatments.
 For some skin or hair concerns, exosomes may be helpful.
 For others, they may not be suitable at all.